-A recent study on melasma-concerned patients noted that significantly higher levels of glutathione can brighten and reduce the dark patches on the skin.
+A recent study on melasma-concerned patients noted that significantly higher levels of glutathione could brighten and reduce the dark patches on the skin.

 It is also confirmed that, as a potent antioxidant, glutathione reduces the oxidative stress in the skin caused by environmental aggressors.

-While the potential of glutathione in the management of melasma and hyperpigmentation may seem plausible due to the antioxidant properties, it doesn’t mean that you need to go ahead and start using it straight away if you have similar concerns.
+While glutathione’s potential in the management of melasma and hyperpigmentation may seem plausible due to the antioxidant properties, it doesn’t mean that you need to go ahead and start using it straight away if you have similar concerns.